-The full Penn Resilience Program includes a set of 15 empirically supported skills that build cognitive and emotional fitness, strength of character, and strong relationships.
+The full Penn Resilience Program includes a set of 21 empirically validated skills that build cognitive and emotional fitness, strength of character, and strong relationships.
 The skills included in each program vary based on the needs of the client and length of the program.
 Each skill targets one or more of the following resilience competencies.

 Program Teaching Methods:

 This highly experiential program includes a variety of practical learning methodologies.
 Participants have extensive opportunities to “learn by doing,” where they practice the resilience skills and receive feedback from instructors.